rvkmr6466/Interview-Prep/Full stack developer interview questions.md

     return; // Or throw a new exception
 }
 ```
-**2. _Restore Interrupted Status:_** If the thread cannot terminate immediately, it should restore its interrupted status by calling `Thread.currentThread().interrupt()`.
+2. _Restore Interrupted Status:_ If the thread cannot terminate immediately, it should restore its interrupted status by calling `Thread.currentThread().interrupt()`.
 This ensures that the interruption is not lost and higher-level code can handle it.
 ```try {
     Thread.sleep(10000);
 } catch (InterruptedException e) {